 Danger abounds around the globe that can endanger business travelers.
 During the conference not only were the aircraft take down and the Ebola virus making the news, there were two plane crashes, suspension of flights to Israel, a United States embassy evacuation in Libya, and riots taking place in the streets of Hong Kong – all potential challenges for traveling employees.
 A conference session titled “Get Me Out of Here!” highlighted the need around planning for evacuations and for employees traveling internationally to be in daily communication with their company.
 In fact, some countries impose criminal sanctions against corporate travel managers when a corporate travel office fails to "meet the duty-of-care responsibilities.”
 Exposure in a civil lawsuit is also possible.
 This is why employee check-in is important – knowing exact employee locations allows for quick deployment of an evacuation or other emergency plan.

-As the global economy expands, so too will corporate travel.
+As the global economy expands, so too will corporate travel, and the need for expense management solutions.
 Finding best practices for supporting and protecting employees on the road, whether it’s through online expense reporting or a daily employee check-in, will continue to remain a priority and a growing need.